Green Fodder Preservation Method for Livestock

 • The taste is sweet and slightly sour.

 Silage is the preferred feed for livestock, especially when the weather is hot.
-If the cattle are not used to consuming silage, then it is given little by little mixed with the forage that is usually eaten.
+If cattle are not used to consuming silage, introduce it little by little, mixed with the forage they normally eat.

 Applications of Silage Use